ovh/docs/pages/public_cloud/public_cloud_network_services/tutorial-stormshield_network_security_vrack/guide.en-gb.md

 **This guide explains how to secure your OVHcloud infrastructure with Stormshield Network Security deployed on Public Cloud.**

 > [!warning]
-> This guide will show you how to use one or more OVHcloud solutions with external tools, and will describe the actions to be carried out in a specific context. ou may need to adapt the instructions according to your situation.
+> This guide will show you how to use one or more OVHcloud solutions with external tools, and will describe the actions to be carried out in a specific context.
+You may need to adapt the instructions according to your situation.
 >
 > If you encounter any difficulties performing these actions, please contact a [specialist service provider](/links/partner) and/or discuss the issue with our community.
 You can find more information in the [Go further](#gofurther) section of this guide.
 >